Can you get multiple mortgage preapproval letters?

 It’s important to recognize that you’re not making a commitment to a lender when you get preapproved.
-You can comparison shop for the lowest mortgage and fees once you’ve had your offer accepted and are ready to move forward.
+You can and should comparison shop for the lowest mortgage and fees before settling on a lender.

-Keeping that in mind that it’s generally fine to choose your preapproval lender based on its preapproval offer.
-You probably want to call each lender on your shortlist and ask:
+You probably want to call each company on your shortlist and ask:

 - Do you charge for preapproval?